Risk Quantum Simulator I - Nuclear War

 end

-There is only one version of this model, created almost 12 years ago by Carlos Pedro S. Gonçalves.
+There is only one version of this model, created about 12 years ago by Carlos Pedro S. Gonçalves.

 Attached files